Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 - If the `ptrace_bit` is set, the `USERGEN_BASE` value is increased by 7

 With these modifications included my script produced satisfiable equations for a few selected usernames under default circumstances.
-So i finished my solver and generated the passwords for all usernames in the `flag_maker.py` to get the flag.
+So I finished my solver and generated the passwords for all usernames in the `flag_maker.py` to get the flag.

 ```py
 import subprocess